Shopify Loyalty Apps: Practical Comparison of The Best 5 Picks in 2026 (Tested)

 Critical features

 One critical feature missing from Joy is the possibility to create a loyalty program based on native Shopify store credit.
 This is a huge missed opportunity for stores using Shopify’s New Customer Accounts.
-Rewarding store credit can only be done through Joy’s integration with Shopify Flow, which is limiting.
+Rewarding store credit can only be done through Joy’s integration with Shopify Flow, which is limited.

 Complimentary features